AlexandrErohin/home-assistant-tplink-router/README.md

 ### Device Tracker
  - Track connected to router devices by MAC address with connection information

+When using multiple routers (for example, a WAN router and a separate access point), you can disable device trackers for the non-AP router in the integration options to avoid duplicate device entries.

 To find your device - Go to `Developer tools` and search for your MAC address - you’ll find sensor like `device_tracker.YOUR_MAC` or `device_tracker.YOUR_PHONE_NAME`.

 It will also fire Home Assistant event when a device connects to router